Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 16.24.43 UTC
+- WIB: Rabu, 29 Januari 2025 17.27.43 UTC
-- WITA: Rabu, 29 Januari 2025 17.24.43 UTC
+- WITA: Rabu, 29 Januari 2025 18.27.43 UTC
-- WIT: Rabu, 29 Januari 2025 18.24.43 UTC
+- WIT: Rabu, 29 Januari 2025 19.27.43 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship